-scopio Magazine International Photography Contest organization and its site, jointly with scopio´s new publication VIEWFINDER, aims to hold theinterest of different people and research coming from various groups, institutions and fields of study with an interest on art and documentar photography in regards to its conception as an instrument to question Architecture, City and Territory universe.
+scopio Magazine International Photography Contest organisation, jointly with scopio´s new publication VIEWFINDER, aims to hold the interest of different people and research coming from various groups, institutions and fields of study with an interest on art and documentary photography in regards to its conception as an instrument to question the universe of Architecture, City and Territory.

 The responsibility of scopio Magazine International Photography Contest belongs to the following Research and Development Units (R&Ds):